Credit and Liquidity Programs and the Balance Sheet

 The Federal Reserve has been developing other new tools to drain large quantities of reserves, including reverse repurchase agreements (reverse repos) and term deposits.
 Reverse repos are transactions in which the Federal Reserve sells a security to a counterparty with an agreement to repurchase the security at some date in the future.
 The counterparty's payment to the Federal Reserve has the effect of draining reserves.
 As a second means of reducing reserves, the Federal Reserve has plans to offer term deposits to depository institutions.
 Funds in such term deposits would not be available to satisfy reserve requirements or clear payments and, as a result, would not count as reserve balances.
 Together, reverse repos and the term deposit facility would allow the Federal Reserve to drain substantial volumes of reserves from the banking system.

-At the June 21-22, 2011, meeting of the Federal Open Market Committee (FOMC), meeting participants discussed strategies for normalizing the stance and conduct of monetary policy.
+At the June 21-22, 2011, meeting of the Federal Open Market Committee (FOMC), meeting participants discussed general strategies for normalizing the stance and conduct of monetary policy.
 This discussion was undertaken as part of prudent planning and did not imply that a move toward such normalization would necessarily begin sometime soon.
 At the conclusion, participants generally agreed on key elements of the strategy that they expect to follow when it becomes appropriate to begin normalizing the stance and conduct of monetary policy.
 At the June 18-19, 2013, FOMC meeting, meeting participants, in general, reiterated support for the broad normalization principles set out in June 2011.
 Nonetheless, they also agreed that the details of the eventual process would depend in part on economic and financial developments between now and the time when it becomes appropriate to begin normalizing monetary policy, and that the FOMC would need to provide additional information about its intentions as that time approaches.